Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

 Being a walk-on passenger is the cheapest way to cross Cook Strait, due to not having the extra charge for a vehicle.
 Nice!

 Checking in at the Ferry Terminal

 As a walk-on passenger, make sure to check into the passenger terminal of your chosen ferry company at Picton or Wellington at least 30 minutes before your departure time.
-This is a different terminal to where the vehicles check-in.
-Two luggage items weighing up to 30kg each can be checked in.
+This is a different terminal from where the vehicles check-in.
+Two luggage items weighing up to 30kg (66lbs) each can be checked in.
 Any excess baggage such as sporting equipment is a small fee.
 At the other end, you will depart the ferry into the passenger terminal where you will need to pick up any checked-in luggage.